scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 SCION's control plane relies on a public-key infrastructure called the **control-plane PKI (CP-PKI)**, which is organized on ISD-level.
 Each ISD can independently build its own roots of trust, defined in a file called **trust root configuration (TRC)**.

 **Note**: This section describes the SCION authentication concept on a very high level.
-A much more detailed description of SCION's authentication will follow in a separate internet draft.
+A much more detailed description of SCION's authentication is available in {{I-D.dekater-scion-pki}}.

 ### The Control-Plane PKI (CP-PKI)